shokri-navid/iac-learning/README.md

 ## Second Step

 I need to create multiple services and then create some docker images based on those services and finally run this mesh of services using IaC:
-My microservice application will contain these building blocks (they will not connect to the database at the first step but may I add database persistence abilty to them in the future):
+My microservice application will contain these building blocks (they will not connect to the database at the first step but may I add database persistence ability to them in the future):

 1. User service that is responsible for maintaining users (written in Python)
 2. Product service that manages all products (written in go)